-Halls for females include Breard, Cosper, Ouachita and Masur South.
-Halls for males include Harris, Madison and Masur North.
-Lemert, the apartments and Olin Hall Suites (opening Spring 2006) are Co-Ed within the buildings but they are same sex within a suite or apartment or by floors.
+Halls for females include Ouachita and Masur South.
+Halls for males include Madison and Masur North.
+The apartments and the suites are Co-Ed within the buildings but they are same sex within a suite or apartment or by floors.